In this article, you’ll learn what is arc welding? and how it works? different types of arc welding with their advantages and applications.

-In submerged arc welding, it is a process in which continuously fed electrode and a blanket of fusible fluxes become conductive when melted and providing a current path between the part and the electrode.
+In submerged arc welding, it is a process in which continuously fed electrodes, and a blanket of fusible fluxes become conductive when melted and provide a current path between the part and the electrode.
 This flux also helps to prevent splatter and sparks while suppressing fumes and ultraviolet radiation.

 #4 Electro-slag Welding